Lowertown residents overwhelmed by fentanyl crisis plead for help | CBC News

 Stam told Radio-Canada that officers only intervene only when things become violent.

-"It's just not an effective and efficient use of resources to constantly be arresting them, putting them through the criminal justice system, back through the cycle of criminalization," Stam said.
-"And then never addressing these complex, deeper-rooted issues."
+"It's just not an effective and efficient use of resources to constantly be arresting them, putting them through the criminal justice system, back through the cycle of criminalization, and then never addressing these complex, deeper-rooted issues."

+According to Ottawa paramedics, they alone have administered more than 300 naloxone injections this year across the city

 "Some days you find three or four, some days you find 30 or 40," he said.